Jaxon-Codes/Jaxon-Codes/README.md

 - 👀 I’m interested in Software Development and working with Database Systems!
 - 🌱 I’m currently learning Database Skills with mySQL looking to strengthen my knowledge of the subject.
 - 💞️ I’m looking to collaborate on any project or design that peaks my interest.
 - 📫 How to reach me ...
-Email-jmja@uky.edu
+Email-jmja263@uky.edu

 <!---
 Jaxon-Codes/Jaxon-Codes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.